What is the balanced chemical equation for cellular respiration? | Channels for Pearson+

 1

-Identify the reactants and products involved in cellular respiration.
-The main reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy.
+Identify the reactants and products in the process of cellular respiration.
+The main reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy in the form of ATP.

-Write the unbalanced chemical equation for cellular respiration: C6H12O6 + O2 → CO2 + H2O + energy.
+Write the unbalanced chemical equation for cellular respiration: C6H12O6 + O2 → CO2 + H2O + ATP.

 Next, balance the hydrogen atoms.
-Glucose has 12 hydrogen atoms, so you need 6 H2O molecules on the product side: C6H12O6 + O2 → 6CO2 + 6H2O + energy.
+There are 12 hydrogen atoms in glucose, so you need 6 H2O molecules on the product side: C6H12O6 + O2 → 6CO2 + 6H2O + ATP.

 Watch next